mstruebing/mstruebing.github.io/_posts/2017-01-13-why-i-like-wc.md

 ```

 But what it is also really handy for is to analyze log files.
-Lastly I had to make tons of API calls where sometimes they could fail.
+Lastly I had to make tons of API calls which sometimes returned an error.
-I created a log file which was simply like `starting api call x of xx` and if an error occured I logged `ERROR: <MEANINGFULL-ERROR-MESSAGE>`
+I created a log file which was simply like `starting api call x of xx` and if an error occurred I logged `ERROR: <MEANINGFULL-ERROR-MESSAGE>`
 That gives me the possibility to grep for `ERROR` for example to know how many API calls had failed.

 ```